The following is a quick overview of the various sections of the Geometry tab, ordered from top to bottom, left to right.

 This area is used when editing certain elements on a product that require finer control than a drag-and-drop.
 The section will become active when the user double-clicks a relevant element in the Product View.
 The following elements can be edited in detail in this section: product external references, named points, option external references, and connector references.
 More information on editing these elements can be found in the Edit Geometry article.

-Clicking this symbol will allow the user to place a preview of it in the current drawing.
-Click the symbol, then move the cursor to the current drawing area.
-Click the cursor to place a preview.
-This preview will mimic the behavior of a symbol placed from a published catalogue.
+Drag and drop the preview will allow users to place this product in the drawing.
+Click on the preview, then move the cursor to the current drawing area.
+Click again the cursor to place a preview.
+The product will mimic the behavior of a symbol placed from a published catalogue.
 It will have the same properties, make the same connections, etc.

-Note that the placed symbol will not necessarily reflect changes made in the project after the symbol was placed.
-To get an up-to-date preview, remove any preview symbols from the drawing, then place them again.
+Note that the placed product will not necessarily reflect changes made in the project after the product was placed.
+To get up-to-date changes, remove the old products, then place them again in the drawing.
 To preview a product from a different product catalogue (populated from Product Catalogue card), utilize the product catalogue drop-down.

 3D View & 2D View

 These areas will display a 3D and 2D preview of the symbol as it would appear if placed in a drawing with the current configuration.
 Selecting options in the Product View will cause these views to update.